DyonR/docker-passthroughvpn/README.md

 * Containers that download online content, but have no 'vpn' version

 ## USAGE WARNING
+* **ANY CONTAINER THAT GETS ROUTED THROUGH THIS CONTAINER WILL (BRIEFLY) USE YOUR REAL IP.
+THIS IS BECAUSE THE PASSTHROUGHVPN CONTAINER NEEDS TO ESTABLISH A CONNECTION WITH THE VPN FIRST.
+TILL THAT IS DONE, THE CONTAINER(S) YOU PASSTHROUGH THIS CONTAINER WILL EXPOSE YOUR REAL IP.
+DO NOT USE THIS CONTAINER IF YOU WISH TO EXPOSE YOUR REAL IP FOR NOT A SINGLE SECOND.
+NORMALLY ESTABLISHING A VPN CONNECTION WILL TAKE A COUPLE SECONDS.
+HOWEVER, IF YOUR VPN PROVIDER IS UNREACHABLE, IT WILL KEEP ON USING YOUR REAL IP.** This is different than using any of my other 'vpn' containers, since with those the application (for example qBittorrent or Jackett) will start AFTER establishing the connection.
+By using this container, you will have a connection before connecting to the VPN.
 * If the container loses connection, and RESTART_CONTAINER is set to `yes` this container will restart when the connection is lost.
 Because of this, the Dockers you route through this one will rebuild and reconnect to the passthrough container.

 ## Container info